cmake-basis/BASIS/doc/download.rst

 Software License
 ----------------

+The CMake BASIS package is distributed under the `BSD 2-Clause License`_.
+A number of source files included and used by CMake BASIS originate from other Open Source projects and are thus bound by their own respective Open Source license.
+For a complete list of copyright and license notices, have a look at the COPYING_ file.

 The original "BASIS" package was developed at the `Section of Biomedical Image Analysis (SBIA) <http://www.rad.upenn.edu/sbia/>`__ of the `University of Pennsylvania <http://www.upenn.edu>`__.